-ABE classes are for students who are native English speakers and who need to learn or improve their basic reading and writing skills.
-ABE classes are taught one-to-one, i.e., one student per tutor.
+Reading classes (known as Adult Basic Education, or ABE) are for students who speak English fluently but still need to learn or improve their basic reading and writing skills.
+ABE classes are one-to-one, i.e., one student per tutor.

-We accept students at any literacy level, unless they prove to be too advanced for the basic nature of our program.
+Classes start at the most basic beginner level.
+All prospective students are tested before placement and some students who may not be a fit for our volunteer-led program may be referred elsewhere.
 Classes are structured around a curriculum, but tutors are also encouraged to supplement with materials of particular interest to their student.

 When a student is ready, we will work with them on transition - often to GED classes or further student with another program.